Doug Anthony: Deputy Prime Minister (1971–1972)

 By mid-1969, it was thought that John McEwen, leader of the Country Party since 1958, was going to retire sometime in late 1970.
 The three members of the party considered to have the greatest chance of succeeding McEwen as leader were Anthony, Shipping Minister Ian Sinclair and Interior Minister Peter Nixon.
 When McEwen retired in 1971, Anthony was chosen as his successor, taking McEwen's old posts of Minister for Trade and Industry and Deputy Prime Minister in the government of John Gorton, portfolios he retained under William McMahon.
-Anthony was made a Privy Councillor by Queen Elizabeth II on 23 June 1971.
+Anthony was made a member of the Privy Council of the United Kingdom by Queen Elizabeth II on 23 June 1971.

 When McMahon became Prime Minister in March 1971, only a month after Anthony had taken the Deputy Prime Minister position, Anthony lost power as McMahon disliked him and the two had a poor working relationship.
 Anthony opposed the revaluation of the Australian dollar by McMahon in 1971–72.
 In mid-1972, McMahon stopped talking to Anthony and he was oblivious to many decisions that were occurring outside cabinet.
 When McMahon announced the 1972 election, he left Anthony in the dark and he was unaware of the date on which it would take place and the campaign techniques the coalition would use.
-Anthony called the Prime Minister of New Zealand, Jack Marshall, to find out the date, as McMahon had only informed three people of the date before approaching the Governor-General.
+Anthony called the Prime Minister of New Zealand, Jack Marshall, to find out the date, as McMahon had only informed three people of the date before approaching the Governor-General of Australia.
 Anthony lost faith in the government and became complacent about the defeat which became obvious in the lead up to the election in December 1972.

 Opposition (1972–1975)

 After McMahon's defeat in 1972, Anthony was said to favour a policy of absolute opposition to the Labor government of Gough Whitlam.
-Despite that, the Country Party voted with the Labor Government on some bills, for example the 1973 expansion of state aid to under-privileged schools.
+Despite that, the Country Party voted with the Labor government on some bills, for example the 1973 expansion of state aid to under-privileged schools.
 Under Anthony's leadership, the party's name was changed to the National Country Party and it began contesting urban seats in Queensland and Western Australia.
 There was also a weakening in the party's relationship with primary producer organisations.
 In 1975, Anthony, along with other senior Opposition members, criticised Whitlam for not giving enough aid to Papua New Guinea.